 - Anachronism Stew: Throughout the film, things like pinkie swears, accents of people whose country didn't exist yet, and driving, for a few examples, are mentioned.

-- Animal Talk: Bears are able to communicate with moose, but not with humans.
+- Animal Talk: Bears are able to communicate with moose and other animals, but not with humans.
 Lampshaded by Tanana, when she realises it's Kenai trapped in the bear but, "You know I don't speak Bear!"
 The sentence implies that it is possible for humans to learn to speak bear...

 - Annoying Younger Sibling: Koda turns into this for Kenai, even before they become brothers.

 - Anti-Villain: Type II.
 Poor Denahi goes rather nuts after losing both his brothers.

 - Art Shift: The film begins with an aspect ratio much closer to Academy than to Cinemascope, the colors are more drab, and the subject matter presented more seriously.
 Once Kenai becomes a bear, the film goes to full-blown widescreen, grows more colorful, and takes on a more comedic tone.
 As a result, the bear who Kenai hunted and killed looks gradually less and less fearsome as he spends more time as a bear.

 - Artistic License History: The movie is set around 10,000 years ago at the latest, as evidenced by the presence of woolly mammoths, and the mention of other fauna such as the sabretooth tiger (Smilodon).
 However, this means that despite the tact implications (especially with the use of the Iñupiat language), the culture shown in the movie is not Inuit, as the ancestors of modern Inuit only arrived in America around 5,000 BP, several thousand years after the movie is set.
 This wasn't really avoidable, though—we don't know much about the culture of era, so it made more sense to use a later analogue.
-The movie and its sequel does, however, display an archaeologically accurate depiction of the Native Americans during Upper Paleolithic era- as seen with the accurate clothing, settlements, the use of Clovis spear tips, the use of red ocher during ceremonies, and jewellery.
+The movie and its sequel does, however, display an archaeologically accurate depiction of the Native Americans during Upper Paleolithic era- as seen with the accurate clothing, settlements, the use of Clovis spear tips, the use of red ocher during ceremonies, and jewelry.